 - 3. If you choose to be active in option B, C or D, then your are asked to travel around Amsterdam to games.
 You can do so by public transportation, or by car if you have one.

 - 4. If you choose to help out in option C or D, then your planning and availability will be handled by the NBB.
-When planning, they will keep your own games into account if you are also still playing with a team.
-You can share your availability in the NBB App.
-A special feature for planning will appear as soon as the NBB knows that you are an active BS3 ref.
+When planning, The NBB will keep your own games into account if you are also still registered as a player with a team.

 - 5. Of you choose to help out with option B, C, or D, your planned tasks will appear in the NBB’s Basketball app.
 This gives you your personal overview on one single page!